blephy/custom-smiirl-counter-api/README.md

 $_ACTIVE_EASTER_EGGS // Active easter eggs after submitting new number value
 ```

-If you decide to change KEY_NAME and NAME_JSON_FILE please create a .json file with your content.
+**If you decide to change KEY_NAME and NAME_JSON_FILE please create a .json file with your content.**

 ## Installation
-- Just upload files where you want.
+- Just upload files where you want in your apache or nginx server.
 Exemple like here : 'http://your-domaine-name.com/Smiirl/' (at the root domaine name, in a 'Smiirl' folder)
 ```
 config/
 edit/